tometips/tometips/README.md

 Development instructions:

-1. Make sure that you have Lua and [make](https://www.gnu.org/software/make/) installed.
-For Windows, [Lua for Windows](http://code.google.com/p/luaforwindows/) and [MinGW](http://www.mingw.org/)'s `make` work for basic usage, although some operations require a full set of GNU / Unix commands.
+1. Make sure that you have Lua, [make](https://www.gnu.org/software/make/), and a Git command-line client installed.
+The current build scripts use symlinks and so require Cygwin or a Unix-like operating system.
-2. Download a copy of the ToME source code.
-3. Copy `t-engine4/game/engines/default/engine` to this project's directory.
-4. Copy `t-engine4/game/thirdparty` to this project's directory.
-5. Copy `t-engine4/game/modules/tome/data` to this project's directory.
-6. Copy `t-engine4/game/modules/tome` to the `mod` subdirectory of this project.
-7. Run `make`.
+2. Run `make`.
+This will automatically clone the [ToME repository](http://git.net-core.org/darkgod/t-engine4) and generate spoilers from the most recent ToME release.
+3. Check the Makefile for switching between release and development versions of ToME, pretty-printing JSON spoiler information for debugging, and more.